Clustering-induced attraction in granular mixtures of rods and spheres: Discussion

-Furthermore, an analogous of the wetting and layering phenomenon that occurs for molecular and colloidal systems \cite{Israelachvili1983}, appears in our experiments.
-In Fig.~\ref{Stack}, two sets of 20 superimposed pictures taken at intervals of 20~ms show this granular wetting only when the confining vertical wall is smooth; this layering does not appear when the edge have spheres embedded at the bottom plate.
-In Fig.~\ref{Stack}a, a typical FIA pair located at the center of the plate is depicted.
-In this picture, the suppression of motion perpendicular to the rods for the trapped particles can clearly be distinguished, as well as a gradient of mobility from the external surface of the rod towards the bulk of the gassy phase.
-Such effect arises due to the zero-flux boundary condition imposed by the rods or cell walls, and represents the same mechanismo that leads to FIA formation.
-In Fig.~\ref{Stack}b, the superimposed pictures were taken close to the border of the plate (smooth base and lateral wall), strikingly showing the layering and the increasing mobility of particle towards the plate center.
-This granular wetting can be attributed to clustering itself or to a vertical guidance of bouncing particles trapped between the gas and the container's wall, or both.
+Boundary conditions around the surface of intruders or walls are of paramount importance to understand the formation of IDA pairs; we observe an increment in local density around a rod or close to a wall, similar to the wetting and layering phenomenon that occurs in molecular and colloidal systems \cite{Israelachvili1983}.
+The wetting appearing in our experiments has also been observed \emph{in silico} \cite{Ni2015} as an increment in density close to the intruders (or walls) or as a layer of adsorbed particles kept in contact with the walls by depletion forces in a suspension of colloidal-active, hard spheres.
+In Fig.~\ref{Stack}, two sets of twenty superimposed pictures taken at intervals of 20~ms show this granular wetting, which appears only when the confining vertical wall and the plate are smooth; this layering does not appear when the edge of the plate has spheres embedded on it.
+Fig.~\ref{Stack}a depicts a typical IDA pair located at the center of the plate.
+In this picture, the suppression of motion perpendicular to the rods for the trapped particles can be clearly seen, as well as a gradient of mobility from the external surface of the rod towards the bulk of the gaseous phase.
+Such effect arises as a consequence of the zero-flux boundary condition imposed by the rods or cell walls in conjunction to the inelastic nature of rod-rod and rod-sphere collisions, leading to clustering.
+In Fig.~\ref{Stack}b, the superimposed pictures were taken close to the border of the plate (smooth base and vertical lateral wall) strikingly showing the layering and the increasing mobility of particle towards the center of the plate.

+The density of spheres increases close to a wall or an intruder, forming a layer of low-mobility particles trapped between the gaseous phase of spheres and the surface.
+For colloids, a similar density profile from the wall was calculated by Fisher \cite{Fisher1964,Lekkerkerker2011}; such profile represents the onset of wetting that further develops into a true wetting or adsorbed layer if an attractive interaction exists between the wall and the particles.
+In our system, the latter is the case, since the inelastic character of the collisions among spheres and between spheres and rods acts as an effective attractive potential \cite{Bordallo-Favela2009}.
+Likewise, soft particles could be viewed as having a different effective potential and could easily present the same phenomena at a different effective radius.

+The increment in density of spheres near the intruder's surface due to depletion interactions sets the onset of condensation around a rod.
+Clustering provokes a decrease in inter-particle distance, so the number of collisions per unit time and the dissipation rate increase.
+On the other hand, since particles are trapped between two massive rods, they are guided by these rods following the vertical motion transferred by the shaking system.
+These two phenomena will reinforce the denser phase observed between two parallel intruders.